-Vaccinations are an essential step in keeping your dog healthy and also ensuring that diseases do not get transferred over to a human host.
+Vaccinations for dogs are an essential step in keeping your dog healthy and also ensuring that diseases do not get transferred over to a human host.

 The problem here is that many dog owners get a little lazy and forget to schedule vaccinations with their vet.

 Others do not adequately understand the role that vaccinations play, and how getting them done can extend the life of their pet.

 The fact of the matter is that keeping up with the shots means fewer vet visits, and will decrease the likelihood that your dog will contract a severe illness.

-Let’s take a moment to go over the different vaccines for dogs.
+Let’s take a moment to go over the different vaccinations for dogs.

 Vaccines fоr Dogs